Advanced Learning Program

 Where and how is the program delivered?

-The ALP consists of a classroom and application component.
-The classroom component is delivered in Toronto.
+The ALP consists of an online, classroom and application component.
+The classroom component is delivered in downtown Toronto.